workflow-rs/workflow-macro-tools/README.md

-# WORKFLOW-MACRO-TOOLS
+## WORKFLOW-MACRO-TOOLS

 Part of the [WORKFLOW-RS](https://github.com/workflow-rs) application framework.

 ***

-Functionality use by Workflow project macros.
+Functionality used by Workflow project macros.

 Currently includes: